The galaxy, and the ground within

 At the Five-Hop One-Stop, long-haul spacers can stretch their legs (if they have legs, that is), and get fuel, transit permits, and assorted supplies.
 The Five-Hop is run by an enterprising alien and her sometimes helpful child, who work hard to provide a little piece of home to everyone passing through.

 When a freak technological failure halts all traffic to and from Gora, three strangers—all different species with different aims—are thrown together at the Five-Hop.
-Grounded, with nothing to do but wait, the trio—an exiled artist with an appointment to …
+Grounded, with nothing to do but wait, the trio—an exiled artist with an …

 7 editions